Bearzz/project-1/docs/contact.md

-this is the contact.md file.
+this is the test contact.md file.